RikiGuerrero/boilerplate-mean-variance-standard-deviation-calculator/README.md

 ---

-## 👨‍💻 Autor
+## 👨‍💻 Author

 **Ricardo Guerrero**

 GitHub: https://github.com/RikiGuerrero

-Proyecto realizado como parte del currículo de Python en freeCodeCamp.
+Project developed as part of freeCodeCamp's Python curriculum.

 ---

-## 📄 Licencia
+## 📄 License

-Este proyecto es open source y puede usarse libremente.
+This project is open source and can be used freely.